 6.1 The CCTV system within the Company will be managed by a member of the Senior Leadership Team.

-6.2 Any allegations against company staff will be referred immediately to the Managing Director/ Chairman and only he/she will determine who needs to view the footage and the course of action necessary
+6.2 Any allegations against company staff will be referred immediately to the Managing Director/ Chairman and only he/she will determine who needs to view the footage and the course of action necessary.

 6.3 On a day-to-day basis the CCTV system will be operated by individuals who have been specifically trained in the operation of the system and are both Competent and considered to have the appropriate technical ability.